-Angelina Jolie Getting Married To English Millionaire.
-Brad Pitt Feels Threatened Of Losing Child Custody
+Angelina Jolie Getting Married To English Millionaire, Brad Pitt Threatened To Lose Child Custody For Good

 According to a friend of the family, the actress is about to marry a Briton in his early forties.
 Angelina Jolie’s new relationship commenced shortly after her separation from Brad Pitt and the new couple has taken long strides forward towards a marriage.
 Their wedding is scheduled for April 24.

-It is worth noting that Brad and Angelina separated on September 19, just 7 months ago.
+It is worth noting that Brad and Angelina separated on September 19, just seven months ago.
 In spite of this, Jolie seems supremely convinced of her decision and of her romance with a new man who is about to become her fourth husband.
 Jolie’s newly found marriage will also accelerate her divorce case with Brad Pitt.

-According to In touch weekly site, Brad Pitt is not very happy with the news, so much so that he believes that Jolie’s new marriage is nothing more than an attempt to grab an opportunity to take revenge on her ex-husband.
+According to In Touch weekly site, Brad Pitt is not very happy with the news, so much so that he believes that Jolie’s new marriage is nothing more than an attempt to grab an opportunity to take revenge on her ex-husband.
 Apart from all this, the main concern for Brad Pitt right now is the custody of his children.

 Long after they had distanced themselves, Angelina Jolie and Brad Pritt secured a custody agreement for the six children they raised together.
 This is the reason why after the former couple’s separation the court’s ruling regarding the custody of children naturally went in favor of the mother, Angelina Jolie.
 On the other hand, Brad Pitt could visit the children occasionally.